Friday, March 12, 2010

 A: Sublime.

 V: Best stage and lighting of the entire contest.
 Great staging, too.
-Someone was clearly listening when I said she needed to sit on the suitcase :) [Addendum: a lot shakier in the final.]
+Someone from the Hungarian delegation was clearly listening in the press centre after the semi when I said that Magda needed to sit on the suitcase :) Unexpectedly, She

 23 Estonia

-A: Good synths here.
-The promise of the opening is never kept, merely reiterated, rendering 90% of the song disappointing.
+A: Good synths.
+The promise of the opening is never kept though, merely reiterated, rendering 90% of the song disappointing.
 Add to this the fact that Gerli Padar really doesn’t have an attractive voice and the result is a foregone conclusion.

 24 Belgium